mdbenito/paperwhy/content/post/bartlett_representational_2017.md

 Depth provides effective, parsimonious representations of features and nonlinearities provide better rates of approximation (known from representation theory).
-Even more, shallow repesentations of some functions are necessarily more complex than deeper ones.
+Even more, shallow repesentations of some functions are necessarily more complex than deeper ones (*no flattening theorems*).
 But optimization is hard with many layers: conventional DNNs show increasingly poorer performance at the same task with growing depth, even though they can approximate a strictly larger set of functions.

 Deep Residual Networks overcome this limitation by introductig skip-paths connecting the input of layer $j$ to the output of layer $j+1$: